funkypenguin/feeling-responsive/_posts/2016/2016-08-25-dont let your judgement be clouded.md

 The more complex the notification system (PagerDuty allows individuals to customize their notifications), the more chance it'll break down and fail at the worst moment.

 (At [Prophecy](http://www.prophecy.net.nz), we'Ve refined our system over time.
-We use redundant [Icinga](http://www.icinga.org) instances (which each monitor each other) which that email, TXT (and even phone, depending on criticality) through a rostered oncall / escalation tree until someone takes ownership of an alert.
+We use redundant [Icinga](http://www.icinga.org) instances (which each monitor each other) which email, TXT (and even phone, depending on criticality) through a rostered oncall / escalation tree until someone takes ownership of an alert.
 There's no end-user configuration or apps needed, and it works on any brand of smartphone.)

 > We logged into the AWS Console and tried upgrading the database, but due to IAM issues AWS was experiencing, the interface wouldn’t let us make the changes.